Road signs in Chile: Restriction signs

 The restriction section includes signs that are used to limit the use of the road based on certain characteristics of the road itself, such as limited height.
 This section also includes the "end of prohibition or restriction" sign which marks the end of any prohibitions and restrictions of the road.

 Mandatory signs

 The obligation section includes signs directing road users to directions and actions they must take or obey.
 This includes marking one-way streets, mandatory turns and lane control.

 Permission signs

 The authorization section includes signs informing road users of actions that are allowed.

 Warning signs

+Warning signs in Chile are diamond-shaped much like in the US and Canada.